 Benedicte Palko is well known for her technically brilliance and beauty of tone and melody.
 Her ability of an honest and profound music-making has not gone unnoticed among audiences and press reviews wherever she performs.
 Chamber music is her great passion, inspired by her teacher, the legendary pianist György Sebök.

 Benedicte Palko is a demanded chamber musician, and has shown herself as a highly appreciated partner for many renown musicians.
-She performs in duos with violinist Philippe Graffin, violist William Coleman and cellists Salvdor Bolón Edo and Lluís Claret.
+She performs in duos with violinist Philippe Graffin, violist William Coleman, cellists Salvdor Bolón Edo and Lluís Claret, and flutist Paco Varoch.
 She also collaborates with violinists Nicolas Dautricourt, Mirijam Contzen and Esther Hoppe, as well as performing together with young, Spanish musicians in duos o piano quartet.
 Giving support to the young generation of musicians is one of her main interests.

 Benedicte Palko is the founder and artistic leader of the “International Chamber Music Festival Joaquín Turina”, based in Seville, Spain.
 Here she has performed with musicians such as Tanja Becker-Bender, Kristóf Baráti, Tobias Feldmann, Gary Hoffman, István Vardái, Julian Steckel, Torleif Thedéen, James Dunham, Yura Lee, Lise Berthaud, José Luis Estellés, Gordan Nikoliç, KUSS Quartet...

-In June 2019 Benedicte presented a new, annual chamber music project in combination with literature and gastronomy in the isle Bru, next to her hometown Stavanger, Norway, called PALKO & Co: www.benedictepalko.com/palkoco.
+In June 2019 Benedicte presented a new, annual chamber music project in combination with literature, nature and gastronomy in the isle Bru, next to her hometown Stavanger, Norway, called PALKO & Co: www.benedictepalko.com/palkoco.

 Benedicte has given recitals, chamber music concerts and appeared as soloist with orchestra in Scandinavia, Finland, Russia, Latvia, Holland, Germany, France, Hungary, Italy, Spain and USA.
 In December 2018 Benedicte made her debut in Asia, where she was invited to perform as a Guest Leader in the chamber music series of the Daejeon Philharmonic Orchestra in South Korea.
 Benedicte continued her relation with South Korea in 2019 with great success, performing chamber music concerts in Daejeon, and giving masterclasses at the Korea National University of Arts in Seoul.

 Benedicte Palko has a sincere pedagogical interest and is very active as a teacher.
-In Seville she has her own piano class with students from all over Andalusia and Spain, and she is a professor at MUSIKENE, the superior conservatory of the Basque country, in chamber music.
+She is invited to give mastercIasses in Spain, Europe and Asia.
+Her last masterclass took place at University Mozarteum in Salzburg.
+In Seville she has her own piano class with students from all over Andalusia and Spain, and she is a professor in chambermusic at MUSIKENE, the superior conservatory of music of the Basque country, Spain.
 Her students, pianists as well as chamber music groups, are among the finest young musicians in Spain of today.
 She is also invited to give master classes regularly in different Universities/Superior level in Spain, and in the Erasmus exchange program of universities in Europe.
 Her students, pianists as well as chamber music groups, are among the finest young musicians in Spain of today.
 In April 2017 she was a jury member of the renowned 59th International piano competition “PREMIO JAÉN”, and she is also invited to be the President of the jury of the annual chamber music competition “Abate Marchena” in Utrera, Spain.